uwescience/myria-docs/myriaX.markdown

 This will shutdown everything, including the master and all the workers.

 B. If there was an error in any query, ingesting data, etc., then the cluster might freeze and most commands that involve workers (e.g., queries, ingestion, and shutdown) would not work.
 You can force-quit all machines:

     ./stop_all_by_force <deployment.cfg>

 This will go to all the nodes, find the master/worker processes under your username, and kill them.

-## Cluster Installation
+## Using a shared-nothing cluster

-Specify your cluster configurations, including machine names, port numbers, working directories, database names, etc, in your `deployment.cfg` file.
+To use a shared-nothing cluster to run MyriaX instead of your local machine, specify the cluster configuration, including the machine names, port numbers, working directories, database names, etc, in your `deployment.cfg` file.

+See `deployment.cfg.sample` for an example.

 Similar to local installation, make sure you have: Java 7, passwordless SSH from the master machine(s) to all the worker machine(s), Postgres users and databases created on your worker machine(s) on your cluster.

-Now you should be able to go!
+XXX POINTER TO FAQ IN CASE THERE ARE PROBLEMS WITH THE ABOVE STEPS XXX